awslabs/containers-cost-allocation-dashboard/README.md

 ### Step 2: Deploy the AWS and K8s Resources

-This solution currently provides a Terraform module for deployment of both the AWS the K8s resources.<br />
+This solution currently provides a Terraform module for deployment of both the AWS the K8s resources.
 There are 2 options to use it:
 * Deployment Option 1: Deploy both the AWS resources and the K8s resources using Terraform (K8s resources are deployed by invoking Helm)
-* Deployment Option 2: Deploy only the AWS resources using Terraform, and deploy the K8s resources using the `helm` command.<br />
+* Deployment Option 2: Deploy only the AWS resources using Terraform, and deploy the K8s resources using the `helm` command.
 With this option, Terraform will create a cluster-specific `values.yaml` file (with a unique name) for each cluster, which you can use

-You can use a mix of these options.<br />
+You can use a mix of these options.
-On some clusters, you can choose to deploy the K8s resources by having Terraform invoke Helm (the first option).<br />
+On some clusters, you can choose to deploy the K8s resources by having Terraform invoke Helm (the first option).
 On other clusters, you can choose to deploy the K8s resources yourself using the `helm` command (the second option).

 #### Deployment Option 1

 With this deployment option, Terraform deploys both the AWS resources and the K8s resources (by invoking Helm).

-Please follow the instructions under `terraform/kubecost_cid_terraform_module/README.md`.<br />
+Please follow the instructions under `terraform/kubecost_cid_terraform_module/README.md`.
-For the initial deployment, you need to go through the "Requirements", "Structure" and "Initial Deployment" sections.<br />
+For the initial deployment, you need to go through the "Requirements", "Structure" and "Initial Deployment" sections.
 Once you're done with Terraform, continue to step 3 below.

 #### Deployment Option 2

 With this deployment option, Terraform deploys only the AWS resources, and the K8s resources are deployed using the `helm` command.

-1. Please follow the instructions under `terraform/kubecost_cid_terraform_module/README.md`.<br />
+1. Please follow the instructions under `terraform/kubecost_cid_terraform_module/README.md`.
-For the initial deployment, you need to go through the "Requirements", "Structure" and "Initial Deployment" sections.<br />
+For the initial deployment, you need to go through the "Requirements", "Structure" and "Initial Deployment" sections.
-When reaching the "Create an Instance of the `kubecost_s3_exporter` Module and Provide Module-Specific Inputs", do the following:<br />
+When reaching the "Create an Instance of the `kubecost_s3_exporter` Module and Provide Module-Specific Inputs", do the following:
 Make sure that as part of the optional module-specific inputs, you use the `invoke_helm` input with value of `false`.

-2. After successfully executing `terraform apply` (the last step - step 4 - of the "Initial Deployment" section), Terraform will create the following:<br />
+2. After successfully executing `terraform apply` (the last step - step 4 - of the "Initial Deployment" section), Terraform will create the following:
-Per cluster for which you used the `invoke_helm` input with value of `false`, a YAML file will be created containing the Helm values for this cluster.<br />
+Per cluster for which you used the `invoke_helm` input with value of `false`, a YAML file will be created containing the Helm values for this cluster.
-The YAML file for each cluster will be named `<cluster_account_id>_<cluster_region>_<cluster_name>_values.yaml`.<br />
+The YAML file for each cluster will be named `<cluster_account_id>_<cluster_region>_<cluster_name>_values.yaml`.
 The YAML files will be created in the `helm/kubecost_s3_exporter/clusters_values` directory.

 3. For each cluster, deploy the K8s resources by executing Helm